RaymanNg/3D-Wind-Field/README.md

 Just create a HTTP server for the index.html file(in the Cesium-3D-Wind folder).

 If you have VSCode installed, I recommend to intall the "liveserver" extension.
-Open the 3D-Wind-Field.code-workspace file in VSCode, then use "liveserver" to create a HTTP server.

-Besides, remember to remove the "runtimeExecutable" option in Cesium-3D-Wind\.vscode\launch.json file before starting debug in VSCode
+Besides, remember to modify the "runtimeExecutable" option in .vscode\launch.json file before starting debug in VSCode

 ## Rerference